Sylius/MolliePlugin/UPGRADE-3.0.md

 1. The `Sylius\MolliePlugin\EventListener\ProductVariantRecurringOptionsListener` has been removed and the functionality is now provided by twig hooks.

-1. The overwritten repository `Sylius\MolliePlugin\Repository\CreditMemoRepository` has been removed along with its interface, the functionality is now available via `Sylius\MolliePlugin\Refund\Provider\CreditMemoProvider`.
+1. The overwritten repository `Sylius\MolliePlugin\Repository\CreditMemoRepository` has been removed along with its interface, the functionality is now available via `Sylius\MolliePlugin\Refund\Repository\Query\CreditMemosByOrderNumberDateTimeAndAmountQuery`.

-   The overwritten repository `Sylius\MolliePlugin\Repository\OrderRepository` has been removed along with its interface, the functionality is now available via `Sylius\MolliePlugin\Provider\AbandonedOrdersProvider`.
+   The overwritten repository `Sylius\MolliePlugin\Repository\OrderRepository` has been removed along with its interface, the functionality is now available via `Sylius\MolliePlugin\Repository\Query\AbandonedOrdersQuery`.

    The overwritten repository `Sylius\MolliePlugin\Repository\PaymentMethodRepository` has been removed along with its interface, the functionality is now available via `Sylius\MolliePlugin\Repository\Query\MollieBasedPaymentMethodQuery`.